 EERA Geothermal incorporates experiences from several plants in operation under different geological environments.
 Combining the forces of the major European geothermal R&D institutions and considering the strategic goals of the SET-Plan, EERA Geothermal aims at facilitating a significant acceleration of the development for providing reliable and highly efficient technology for the use of deep geothermal resources for heat and power.
 This is done through integration and coordination activities, knowledge sharing and sharing of facilities.

-EERA Geothermal is a key stakeholder of the European Technology & Innovation Platform Deep Geothermal (ETIP-DG) as well as the Set SET-Plan Implementation Working Group Deep Geothermal (IWG-DG).
+EERA Geothermal is a key stakeholder of the European Technology & Innovation Platform Deep Geothermal (ETIP-DG) as well as the SET-Plan Implementation Working Group Deep Geothermal (Deep Geothermal IWG).

 EERA Geothermal has organised its work within eight subprogrammes:

 - SP1 Assessment of Geothermal Resources (coordinator: Philippe Calcagno, BRGM)

 - SP2 Exploration of Geothermal Reservoirs (coordinator: Jan Diedrik van Wees, TNO)

 - SP3 Constructing Geothermal Wells (coordinator: Erlend Randeberg, NORCE)